Basmatz/Basmatz.github.io/README.md

 # Data Science Portfolio 2021

 ##### In the following I want to present some of the projects I did in the last months, give some insight in how I work and elaborate on the results.
+You can find the well documented code here on [my github page](https://github.com/Basmatz/my_portfolio).

 ### Content: